forseti-security/terraform-google-forseti/README.md

 `./scripts/cleanup.sh <project_id> <service_account_id>`

 This will deprovision and delete the service account, and then delete the credentials file.

-## Module Activity
-This module is a wrapper for the Forseti installation.
-The following steps are executed:

-1. Download Forseti repository

-    The Forseti repository is dowloaded at the root of the main.tf.
-If you prefer you can download the repository, modify the templates/files and skip this step.

-    **Set the variable `download_forseti = "false"` to skip this step.**

-    If you download the repository yourself, be sure to name the folder `forseti-security`.

-2. Execute the Forseti installation script

-    Terraform executes the Forseti installation script and then Forseti handles the rest of the setup using Deployment Manager templates.

 ## Autogeneration of documentation from .tf files
 Run